filipre/filipre.github.io/_posts/2018-01-21-video-poker-royal-flush.md

 |90 %|53144
 |99 %|106288

-If you are interested on how to get to these results, read on!
+If you are interested on how to derive these results, read on!

 ## Video Poker